 - Follow the instructions in the Upgrade Guide.

 Upgrading from earlier versions?

 - 7.0, or later

 Take a look at the upgrade matrix.
 It lists known issues you should be aware of when upgrading between multiple versions.

 - Earlier than 7.0

 Consult the Migration hub.
 The JIRA 7.0 release introduced significant changes.
-You must first upgrade to JIRA 7.0 before upgrading to later versions.
+You must first upgrade to JIRA 7.0 (we always recommend the latest bugfix release, in this case 7.0.11) before upgrading to later versions.